IAM and AWS STS condition context keys

 element.
 To view a policy that allows the user to pass the role to CloudWatch, see IAM: Pass an IAM role to a specific AWS service.By using this condition key, you can ensure that users create service roles only for the services that you specify.
 For example, if a user with the preceding policy attempts to create a service role for Amazon EC2, the operation will fail.
 The failure occurs because the user does not have permission to pass the role to Amazon EC2.

-Note Some services, such as AWS CodeBuild and AWS CodeCommit do not support this condition key.
+Some services do not support this condition key.

 - iam:PermissionsBoundary